freepress/internet2016/_posts/blog/2015-12-16-year-end-wrap-up-2015.md

 categories:
 - blog
 ---
-A few months ago we set out to make the Internet an issue politicians[couldn't afford to ignore](https://personaldemocracy.com/media/time-internet-party).
+A few months ago we set out to make the Internet an issue politicians [couldn't afford to ignore](https://personaldemocracy.com/media/time-internet-party).

 Folks on our Internet 2016 team rolled up their sleeves and criss-crossed the country to push back against industry and government efforts to kill Net Neutrality, lock down the Internet, crush press freedom and broaden the digital divide.
 Our goal: to pressure presidential candidates from all parties to stand up for free speech, access, privacy, choice and openness online.